 Reduce intake of foods containing resistant starches

-- Processed foods such as crisps, oven chips, supermarket pizza’s, biscuits and cakes, breakfast cereals.
+- Processed foods such as crisps, oven chips, supermarket pizza, biscuits and cakes, breakfast cereals.

-- Foods that have been cooked and left out to cool - ef, cold potato/pasta salads.
+- Foods that have been cooked and left out to cool - for example, cold potato/pasta salads.

 - Ready meals.

-- Partially baked bread - eg, garlic bread or pizza bases.
+- Partially baked bread - for example, garlic bread or pizza bases.